Tips and Tricks

 Conclusion

 Inkscape is a free vector graphics software that’s perfect for scientific posters and beginners.
 We hope you find this guide useful to get you started creating your own poster.
+If you're planning to present your poster online, check out our article on Virtual Poster Sessions to maximize your impact in a digital environment.

 Next up